mcinglis/c-style/readme.md

 #### Write to the most modern standard you can

+Always write to a *standard*, as in `-std=c11`.
+Don't write to a dialect, like `gnu11`.
+You'll thank yourself later.

 #### We can't get tabs right, so use spaces everywhere

 The idea of tabs was that we'd use tabs for indentation levels, and spaces for alignment.
-This lets people choose a tab-width to their liking, but it won't break alignment of columns.
+This lets people choose an indentation width to their liking, without breaking alignment of columns.

 ``` c
 int main( void ) {